 In our pilot project, upon the moment the patient is out of the operating room, surgical faculty are prompted to complete a brief assessment of the resident(s) with whom he or she operated.
 This initiative supports milestone-based assessment of trainees, particularly with regard to technical operative skills.

 TITAN Curriculum Explorer

-The Information Technology Academic Navigator (TITAN) curriculum explorer allows students, faculty, and administrators to easily search topics and learning materials across the undergraduate medical education curriculum at NYU School of Medicine.
+The Information Technology Academic Navigator (TITAN) curriculum explorer allows students, faculty, and administrators to easily search topics and learning materials across the undergraduate medical education curriculum at NYU Grossman School of Medicine.
 Users can search within one or many stages of the curriculum to revisit or discover when, where, and how topics were taught, using events and files stored in our learning management system.